 She has modified many concepts to make them clear to even the youngest children.

 She talks about “roller coaster” stirring techniques and shares fun sayings to remind kids how to hold a knife while they chop.

 What’s Included in the Kids Cooking eCourse?

 The video lessons feature Katie Kimball and her team of young apron-clad assistants.
-The course is broken into six segments:
+The course is broken into five segments:

 You can track your kids’ progress using a printable curriculum checklist or online.
 After each video lesson, there is an option to mark the lesson as completed.

 There are also lots of extra materials included with every topic: